kennygrant/bestiary/time.md

     }
 ```

 The results will be unpredictable and depend on the day chosen and the number of days in the end month.
 If the number of days of the start month and the end month do not match, results will be unexpected.
+This is important if your users expect to add 9 months and 1 day to a given date to conform with accounting rules for example - typically this means 9 calendar months without rollover.

-There is no way round this except writing your own code to handle adding months.
+There is no way round this except writing your own code to handle adding months in a more predictable way.
+I have a solution to this but the margin is too small to contain it.

 ## Time Zones

 You should **strongly** prefer to store times as **UTC**, and convert them for display.
-This makes comparisons and calculations straightforward, and allows you to customise display for the user's current location.
+This makes comparisons and calculations straightforward, and allows you to customise display for the user's current location at the time of viewing.
 When creating times or comparing with the current time, always use the t.UTC\(\) function to be sure you compare the UTC time.

 If you need to convert times, you can convert times from a given zone to a location easily enough: